sendgrid/docs/content/docs/ui/sending-email/editor.md

 </call-out>

-If you have already built the HTML that you want to use in another application, copy and paste that code directly into the content area of the code editor.
-You can also write the HTML for your campaign or template directly in the code editor.
+If you have already built the HTML that you want to use in another application, copy and paste that code directly into the content area of the Code Editor.
+You can also write the HTML for your campaign or template directly in the Code Editor.

 The split-screen view of the Code Editor allows you to see a real-time preview of your campaign.
 You can toggle between a preview of how your campaign or template appears on a recipient’s desktop and mobile phone by clicking either the desktop or mobile phone icons above the content area.
 You can also view a plain-text version of your campaign or template by clicking the **T** icon.
 When in this preview mode, you can edit the plain text content of your campaign or template by clicking the **Edit Plain Text** button.